pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 Compute R-squared for this regression model.
 Interpret this number.

-## Question 14
+## Question 14a

-Draw a normal probability plot and a histogram of the residuals.
-Interpret these plots.
+Draw a normal probability plot of the residuals.
+Interpret this plot.

+## Question 14b

+Draw a histogram of the residuals.
+Interpret this plot.

 ## Question 15